Bugoma Forest: Setting and structure

 It is one of a belt of extensive, lowland forests along Uganda's western rift escarpment, that are believed to have been connected with one another and the Ituri forest in former times.
 The forest belt is situated between 500 and 1,650 metres a.s.l., and Bugoma is situated at between 990 and 1,300 m elevation.
 Regional rainfall ranges from 1 250 to 1,625 mm.
 Farmlands and regenerating vegetation fringe the forests, which includes Elephant grass and Hyparrhenia grassland.

 The tree cover of the forest belt shows a tendency toward monospecific dominance.
 Early colonising forest consists of a mixed forest with Alstonia congensis, Trichilia prieuriana, Khaya anthotheca, Celtis mildbraedii, and Cynometra alexandri (Uganda ironwood), among others.
 The climax forest that develops afterward depends on the altitude.
 From 1 000 to 1 200 m Cynometra alexandri is highly dominant.
 Lasiodiscus mildbraedii and sometimes by Celtis spp. and Strychnos mitis sometimes dominate the understorey.
 Very large trees other than Cynometra alexandri occur, such as Khaya spp. and Entandrophragma spp.
 Patches of characteristic colonising species (e.g. Maesopsis spp.) mature alongside climax canopy species in a mosaic pattern in spaces left by the fall of large trees.
 Another type of climax community is the Parinari forest, consisting of almost pure stands of Parinari excelsa, associated in the understorey with Carapa grandiflora.
 Other understorey species are Craterispermum laurinum, Trichilia prieuriana and Pleiocarpa pycnantha.

+The name Bugoma means "small drum".
+The Omukama Kabalega used to train Abarusura (the royal army of Bunyoro) in the trees in the Budongo's royal mile that he planted himself.

+Some of the trees species such as mwitansowera, loosely translated as "killer of house insects (flies)", are believed to have supernatural powers and they are never logged or touched by anyone including the illegal loggers and makers of charcoal as they are believed to shock anyone who touches it including insects.
+The banyoro get there totems which are either animals or plants forests such as Bugoma.

 Wildlife

-23 species of mammal, 225 species of bird, and 260 species of tree are known to occur in the reserve.
+23 species of mammal, 225 species of birds (which include Nahan's partridge, grey parrot and African crowned eagle), butterfly species (such as Anthene ituria) and 260 plant species (such as Afrothismia winkleri, Brazzia longipedicellata and Dialium excelsum), 20 species of forest amphibians are known to occur in the reserve.
 The forest is home to a considerable number of chimpanzees which have started to undergo the habituation process in January 2016.